cbrantley91/i7up/README.md

 Our program parses that input code and generates an html page with possible synonyms (to select from) for nouns/verbs so that the user doesn't have to go "verb-hunting".
 For example, if the user were to create the object using "The bathtub is in the Bathroom.", I7UP will allow the user to selectively append:

 * Understand "bath" as bathtub.
 * Understand "tub" as bathtub.
 * Understand "bathing tub" as bathtub.

 using standard HTML tools (buttons/checkboxes)

 Also, if the user has defined any actions, it will conjugate those actions; the phrase:

-  The verb to draw is an action applying to a picture.
+<pre>The verb to draw is an action applying to a picture.</pre>

 gets expanded to cover all bases:

-  The verb to draw (you draw, he draws, she draws, they draw) is an action applying to a picture.
+<pre>The verb to draw (you draw, he draws, she draws, they draw) is an action applying to a picture.</pre>

 The code is a bit messy right now, but I will do my best to clean it up before I set this project to rest.
 Currently, the code is only deployed on a private server with no outside accessibility, so you'll have to run it using:

-  python manage.py runserver
+<code>  python manage.py runserver </code>

 Required installs to run:

-  Python 3
+* Python 3
-  Django 1.3
+* Django 1.3
-  NLTK (Natural Language Toolkit)
+* NLTK (Natural Language Toolkit)
-  (additionally, Nodebox is used, however, we included the source of that with the distribution)
+* (additionally, Nodebox is used, however, we included the source of that with the distribution)

 ====